awj/awj.github.io/_posts/2019-02-05-should-we-be-caching.markdown

 [**TODO** expand on this]

+# Bad reasons for caching
+There are a few common cases where people *think* the solution to a problem is caching, when in reality it's somewhere between a Band-Aid and actually harmful.

+## Very slow queries
+You cannot use read-through caching to "get around" request timeouts.
+If you have cases where load times are approaching your timeouts, all a cache is going to do is make the error intermittent.
+That's better than nothing, but not actually fixing the whole problem.

+The good news is that in most cases, you can probably do something to speed up the queries.
+Often queries are either over-fetching data or filtering against columns that aren't properly indexed.

+## Slow view fragments
+Similar to the above about queries, sometimes people turn to caching to solve problems with request timeouts during view rendering.
+Again, this isn't going to actually solve the problem, just (maybe) push it off for a bit.

+Look for N+1 query behavior.
+Are you loading records one-request-at-a-time when you don't need to?
+Are you loading too much data in a page?

+## It "might" turn out to be slow
+Often people slap caching on top of things they *think* will be slow.
+Equally often, this is the wrong assumption.
+We'll explore the costs of caching a little more below, but it's worth remembering that caching is cheap but not free.

 # The costs of caching
 The largest "cost" of caching lies outside your servers.
 Caches are *very* hard to reason about, which makes them easy to get wrong, which can cause all kinds of havoc.